ericosur/ccbox/mycurl/README.md

 ## USELESS

+The **WOEID** related services are not available now.

 Yahoo stopped providing YQL service.
-Only for archive purpose.
+Only for archive purposes.
 DO NOT run this.

 ## description

-A simple C++ example that uses curl to query yahoo weather API for weather at Taipei.
+A simple C++ example that uses curl to query Yahoo weather API for weather at Taipei.

 ## notes